 Flour the cutting board, hands, the dish towel in the colander and the top of the dough with rice flour.
 Gently scrape the dough out of the bowl and place it onto the cutting board.
 Pull the sides up and pinch the dough at the top.
 Place dough into the lined colander and cover with plastic and allow the dough to rise for another hour and a half.

-In a 400º-450º F oven(temperature might vary depending on your oven, 450ºF was to hot for me, I cooked mine in a 400º F oven) preheat a dutch oven with lid on for the last half hour that the dough is rising.
+In a 400º-450º F oven(temperature might vary depending on your oven, 450ºF was too hot for me, I cooked mine in a 400º F oven).
+Preheat a dutch oven with a lid on for the last half hour that the dough is rising.
 Pull the very hot dutch oven out of the oven and gently transfer the dough into the hot dutch oven by flipping the dough gently out of the colander.
 Put the lid back on and return to oven and bake for 35 minutes.
 After 35 minutes remove the lid and allow to bake for 10 additional minutes or until the internal temperature reaches 195º-200º F.

 - 530 grams (5 fluffed cups) spelt flour

 - 10 grams (1 1/2 tsp) unrefined sea salt